Tuition Assistance FAQs

 This program does not extend to family members.
 Employee Dependent Tuition Assistance information is available on the Financial Aid and Scholarships webpage.

 Supervisors, consistent with the needs of the department, may permit employees to take courses during normal working hours, if the time can be made up or flexible work hours can be granted (non-exempt staff) and/or the responsibilities of the job are met (exempt staff).
-Department’s are encouraged to make every effort to accommodate a staff member’s request to attend a course and should consider such factors as scheduling flexibility, work load, availability of other staff for coverage and the number of other requests from employees.
+Departments are encouraged to make every effort to accommodate a staff member’s request to attend a course and should consider such factors as scheduling flexibility, work load, availability of other staff for coverage, and the number of other requests from employees.

 To remain in compliance as an Educational Assistance Program as defined in Internal Revenue Code 127.
 Tuition and fees sponsored by the Employee Tuition Assistance Program, that exceed $5,250, will be reported as taxable income on the employee’s W2.